LIT-Protocol/lit-flags/README.md

 - `features.js`: Module responsible for initializing and exporting the feature flags for use in the target project.

-The `features.js` module is responsible for initializing the proxy object via the `initFeatureFlags` method exported from this package.
+The `features.js` module is responsible for initializing the proxy object via the `getFeatureFlags` method exported from this package.
 This method requires three parameters:

 - `currentEnvironment`: The environment against which flags should be validated.
 The provided value